home shows works texts misc catalog

 AM: Very much so.
 It's the most spiritual stuff.
 And "spiritual" doesn't have anything to do with religion.
 That I've seen for a long time.
 He knew what he was doing.
 He wanted to study something, so he went right into it.
 He followed the source of his thoughts right to the place where they originated.
 And that's a very emotional experience for anybody.

-Top of Page Doug Morton Ken Lochhead Art McKay Comments
+Godwin Morton Lochhead McKay Comments

-RON BLOORE:
+RON BLOORE

 BC: Let me start at the back end of the show.
 I'm astonished at how much work you've made over the last five years, even in the last year the number of quite large paintings.
 What keeps you at it with so much intensity?